-SER-044 For M2M Application Service data, that are processed by an M2M Application B in a M2M entity (e.g. M2M Gateway) on its path from an originator A to the recipient M2M Application C, the oneM2M System shall provide means that enable the recipient to verify both: • integrity of the data received by the M2M Application B from the originator A and, at the same time • that the M2M Application B that has processed the data has not been compromized.
-Targeted for Release 2 SER-050 The oneM2M System shall enable pre-defined conditions to be protected from Targeted for unauthorized modification.
-Release 2
+SER-044 For M2M Application Service data, that are processed by an M2M Application B in a M2M entity (e.g. M2M Gateway) on its path from an originator A to the recipient M2M Application C, the oneM2M System shall provide means that enable the recipient to verify both: integrity of the data received by the M2M Application B from the originator A and, at the same time that the M2M Application B that has preserved the data has not have Targeted for Release 2 that the M2M Application B that has processed the data has not been compromized.
+SER-050 The oneM2M System shall enable pre-defined conditions to be protected from unauthorized modification.
+Targeted for Release 2